The last island on the Outer Banks, Ocracoke Island in North Carolina is full of history, natural beauty, and untamed and raw appeal.

 Navigating the town with the Ocracoke Navigator’s audio tour is fun and a learning experience.

 Make a stopover at the Ocracoke Lighthouse.
 It’s the oldest lighthouse in North Carolina and the second oldest in the USA.
 The lighthouse isn’t open to the public so you can’t climb it.
+But can enjoy the white beauty and the mini version of the lighthouse at the entrance.

 A 0.2 miles ride past the lighthouse takes you to a lovely nature preserve – Springer’s Point Preserve.
 It’s a perfect place for nature lovers and bird watchers to spend some peaceful and soulful time with nature while watching different species of birds.
 Plus the views of Teach’s Hole and the Pamlico Sound are breathtaking.
 Springer’s Point was used as the party and dance destination by the Blackbird and his pirate companions.